 Activities in Barcelona are varied and plentiful, from sporting options, group activities, family entertainment, weekend escapades, and outdoor pursuits.

-Barcelona’s recreational port is located at the bottom of Las Ramblas, and here you can take boat cruises around the harbour and along the coastline, with the option of sailing in a catamaran.
+Barcelona’s port is located at the bottom of Las Ramblas, behind the statue of Columbus.
+Here you can take boat cruises around the harbour and along the coastline, with the option of sailing in a catamaran.
 Further along the coastline there is also the option of joining a sailing club or hiring a boat for the day.
 The port is home to an IMAX and a stunning aquarium, which are fun activities for the family and those young at heart.

 Starting from the port, a great way to see the whole of Barcelona’s coastline is by bicycle.
-Bike rental options in Barcelona are varied and the cheapest day-hire you can find is 5€.
-There is also the option of taking a bike tour, as some companies encompass the beachfront into their routes.
+Bike rental options in Barcelona are varied and cheap bike hire starts from around 5€.
+There is also the option of taking a bike tour, and many companies include the beachfront in their routes.

-Rollerblading and skating is an extremely popular hobby in Barcelona and the beachfront provides a great stretch for enthusiasts.
-There are plenty of skating clubs you can get involved with, from beginners and family friendly, to social clubs that take the meaning of group skating to a whole new level!
-The first time you see the social night groups is unforgettable: hundreds of skaters wearing high-vis vests pouring past you in the street, designated blockers racing ahead to secure the next route, all covered in flashing lights and chattering away enjoying themselves.
+Rollerblading and skating are an extremely popular activities in Barcelona and the beachfront provides a great stretch for enthusiasts.
+There are plenty of skating clubs you can get involved with, from beginners and family friendly, and social clubs that take the meaning of group skating to a whole new level!
+The first time you see the social night groups is unforgettable: hundreds of skaters wearing high-vis vests pouring past you in the street, with designated blockers racing ahead to secure the next route, all covered in flashing lights and chattering away enjoying themselves.

 Social activities are plentiful in the city, and mingling is certainly one of the most popular past times in Barcelona!